 Starting in 1950, Branca began to be used more often out of the bullpen.
-In one relief outing on October 3, 1951, he gave up a home run to Bobby Thomson of the New York Giants to cost his team the pennant.
-The "Shot Heard 'Round the World" completed a monumental collapse by the Dodgers who were leading the league by 13 1/2 games on August 11th.
+In one relief outing on October 3, 1951, in the third game of a three-game playoff, he gave up a home run to Thomson of the New York Giants that cost his team the pennant.
+The "Shot Heard 'Round the World" completed a monumental collapse by the Dodgers, who were leading the National League by 13 1/2 games on August 11th.
 Branca and Thomson eventually became friends.
-In 1991 and 2001, they toured the country for the 40th and 50th anniversaries of "The Shot".
+In 1991 and 2001, they toured the country together for the 40th and 50th anniversaries of "The Shot".

 After giving up 12 earned runs in his first 7 outings for the Dodgers in 1953, Branca was acquired by the Detroit Tigers.
-He moved on to the Yankees the next summer.
+He moved on to the New York Yankees in 1954.
 He pitched for the Minneapolis Millers of the American Association in 1955 and then ended his career in 1956 with one more appearance for the Dodgers.

 Branca's daughter Mary is married to former big league skipper Bobby Valentine.

 In 2011, a debate erupted in the Jewish sports world over whether Branca qualified as Jewish.
 He discovered that his mother was Jewish and some of his relatives had died in the Holocaust; by Jewish law, this makes Branca Jewish.
 Others argued that since Branca considered himself Catholic and had cited his Catholic faith for being able to bounce back from the famous homer, that he should not be considered Jewish.

 Notable Achievements